 The Montana Centers for Independent Living work diligently to meet the needs of people with disabilities within the state.
 Every county is served by a CIL with a focus of meeting the needs of the unserved and underserved Montanans.
-Montanans living in rural or frontier counties are considered underserved or unserved.
-Additionally, in unserved and underserved individuals also include Native Americans with disabilities, Veterans with disabilities, youth with disabilities, members of the LGBTQ+ community with disabilities, and individuals with mental illnesses.
+In Montana the unserved and underserved are defined by (but not limited to) Native Americans with disabilities, those living in the rural and frontier regions of the state with disabilities, Veterans with disabilities, youth with disabilities, members of the LGBTQ+ community with disabilities, and individuals with mental illnesses.